seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 </p>

 <p>
-    This is the list of all of the columns in the dataset, including the label column.
+    This is the list of all of the columns in the dataset, including the sensitive attributes and the label column.
 Enter: <code>M,F</code> into the "Sensitive attributes" field, and <code>credit_rating</code> into the "Label column" field.
 </p>

 <p>